Customers demand refunds from Spark after All Blacks-Springboks streaming fail

 "Making a quick decision to give them an alternative means to watch the All Blacks was the right thing to do.
 We apologise to all impacted customers and we will be working with our partners to rectify what happened and ensure the rest of the tournament goes well."

-Spark customers - many of whom had paid between $60 - $90 for the privilege of streaming games live through Spark Sport for the six-week tournament - took to social media to complain, with some asking for money back.
+Spark customers - many of whom had paid between $60-$90 for the privilege of streaming games live through Spark Sport for the six-week tournament - took to social media to complain, with some asking for their money back.

 One customer said they had predicted the "absolute shambles" and called for an apology and full refund - as well as making remaining games free to air.